 Any organization’s success is tied closely to its customers’ success, so help them get there by reducing friction wherever possible.
 Give customers the opportunity to share feedback at every touch point.
 They may speak up rather than pack up the next time they have a bad experience.

 Happy customers pay in dividends.
-They’ll sing your praises, they’ll be loyal to your brand, and they’ll help you build a company on customer experience.
+They’ll sing your praises, they’ll be loyal to your brand, and they’ll help you build an exceptional customer experience that speaks for itself.

 Editor’s Note: This post was originally published in June 2016.
 It’s been updated for accuracy and freshness.